sbseltzer/kioku-srs/MODEL.md

       /notes
         /note-id - Some unique name for the note tags.txt - Tags used by this card.
 Since this is a filesystem database, there will be some redundancy here with the upper tags.txt file.
+          .template - solely refers to a note type template - maybe to overcome shared deck dependency, this could refer to a remote so it can be imported.
-          .template - solely refers to a note id .schedule - solely contains scheduling data for each card - the history of this can be used for anonymous research purposes fields.(config) - A special override file for defining all fields in one file.
+          .schedule - solely contains scheduling data for each card - the history of this can be used for anonymous research purposes fields.(config) - A special override file for defining all fields in one file.
 This would be useful for import/export of foreign note types or translating between incompatible ones.
 This would forego use of the /fields folder.
 Deleting/replacing that folder would be fine since git could revert it.
           /fields